 In order to teach Algebra I or Integrated Math I without a secondary mathematics endorsement, educators must pass the Middle School Mathematics Praxis (5169) AND must meet one of the following:

-- Attend a state-approved training.
-Summer training dates are available here. - OR -
+- Attend a state-approved training - Updated - OR -

 - Take and pass a supplemental test approved by the department.
 The department has approved the following supplemental tests.

 - College Board CLEP test: College Algebra ( Passing Score 60 )